The autoregressive neural network architecture of the Boltzmann distribution of pairwise interacting spins systems: Models

 where we defined:

 The final feed-forward architecture of the Curie-Weiss Autoregressive Neural Network (CW$_N$) architecture is:

-where $b^0=2\beta h$, $\omega^0_i = \frac{2\beta J}{N}$ are the same, and so shared, among all the conditional probability functions, see fig.\ref{fig:CW_arch}.
+where $b=2\beta h$, $\omega = \frac{2\beta J}{N}$ are the same, and so shared, among all the conditional probability functions, see Fig.~\ref{fig:CW_arch}.
 Their parameters have an analytic dependence on the parameters $J$ and $h$ of the Hamiltonian of the systems.

-The number of parameters of a single conditional probability of the CW$_N$ is $2+4(N-i)$, decreasing as $i$ increases.
-The CW-ARNN depends only on the sum of the input variables.
-The total number of parameters of the whole conditional probability distribution scales as $2N^2+ O(N)$. \\ If we consider the thermodynamical limit, $N \gg 1$, the ARNN architecture of the CW model, simplify (see sec.IB of the appendix for details) to the following expression:
+The number of parameters of a single conditional probability of the CW$_N$ is $2+4(N-i)$, which decreases as $i$ increases.
+The total number of parameters of the entire conditional probability distribution scales as $2N^2$.

+If we consider the thermodynamical limit, $N \gg 1$, the ARNN architecture of the CW model simplifies (see sec.IB of the SI for details) to the following expression: